 How To: B2B Web Design

 Design is something that most people think they can do, but you can tell almost instantly when something is deigned professionally and when someone with “paint” has had a go.
 You might think that you’re Ethan Allan but you’re probably more of a Lisa Frank… Whether or not we like it, we all judge books by their covers, and first impressions definitely count.
-When it comes to standing out it’s important to follow the best practices of B2B web design, especially as you do not want potential leads landing on your homepage and bouncing out because it looks:
+When it comes to B2B inbound marketing and aiming to stand out, it’s important to follow the best practices of B2B web design, especially as you do not want potential leads landing on your homepage and bouncing out because it looks:

 - Too busy

 You get the point.
 A good website should be like a well put together room.
 Luckily the wonderful world of the Internet has a couple of IKEA-like template solutions for you to download and sick together with glue, especially if you use WordPress .

 It’s important that businesses realize that developing a brand requires time invested in developing standardized modern professional design.
 There are several essential elements that you simply cannot afford to skimp on.

 The Importance of Color

 This may seem artsy fartsy but color plays a large role in how we perceive a company, brand, or product.